-The Records Information Unit will be closed to the public until April 13, 2020.
+The Records Information Unit will be closed to the public until further notice.
 Read more and request data here.

 The City of Minneapolis’ departments that conduct inspections are all taking steps to ensure our customers and staff remain safe.
 To that end, business practices are being updated to include the following:

-- Internal inspections of businesses and occupied residential buildings will be limited to essential inspections until April 13.
+- Internal inspections of businesses and occupied residential buildings will be limited to essential inspections until further notice.

 - Essential inspections include those that are needed for life, safety and health situations, including high-risk complaints and violations, lead poisonings at State mandated levels, food safety and foodborne outbreaks inspections, permits and certificates of occupancy.